-Santo Antonio Festival: Portugal’s Famous Annual Street Party The Santo Antonio Festival 2020 has been canceled.
-See you in 2021!
-There’s no better way to experience the enchanting culture of Portugal other than attending the Santo Antonio Festival, the most important annual fiesta in Lisbon.
-This historic event celebrates Saint Anthony, the patron saint of […]Santo Antonio Festival 2021 Av. da Liberdade, 1250-096 Lisboa, Portugal Lisbon Portugal
+Santo Antonio Festival: Portugal’s Famous Annual Street Party There’s no better way to experience the enchanting culture of Portugal other than attending the Santo Antonio Festival, the most important annual fiesta in Lisbon.
+This historic event celebrates Saint Anthony, the patron saint of Lisbon, of marriages, and of lost things.
+Saint Anthony is a highly […]Santo Antonio Festival 2021 Av. da Liberdade, 1250-096 Lisboa, Portugal Lisbon Portugal

 There’s no better way to experience the enchanting culture of Portugal other than attending the Santo Antonio Festival, the most important annual fiesta in Lisbon.
 This historic event celebrates Saint Anthony, the patron saint of Lisbon, of marriages, and of lost things.